Mrs Mary Eales's Receipts

-Mrs. Mary Eales's Receipts was published in London in 1718 and again in 1733, the second time also under the title of The compleat confectioner.
+Mrs. Mary Eales's Receipts was published in London by Mary Eales in 1718 and again in 1733, the second time also under the title of The Compleat Confectioner.
 It was published in 1744 with an additional called A curious collection of receipts in cookery, pickling, family physick, &c. added by the publisher, R. Montagu.
 (The author of the latter part is unknown.)
 A facsimile of the 1733 edition was published in 1985 by Prospect Books (ISBN 0-907325-25-4).

+Identity of the writer

 Mrs. Mary Eales is listed on the cover as confectioner to her late Majesty Queen Anne; there is no external verification or disproval of this claim.
 It was the first English cookbook to include a recipe for ice cream.
 Many of the recipes are of the form of "To preserve something", or "To dry something", with many of the rest being recipes for creams, jams, jellies, or pastes, with the occasional chip, cake or biscuit recipe.
 The 1733 edition has 126 recipes and is exactly 100 pages long, plus the title page and table of contents.

+Examples of recipes

 Two of the 126 recipes in the 1733 edition: